Over 50 Million Private Registrations To Choose From!

 SwiftReg is a Registered Number Plate dealer (RND).
 We can supply MOT and road legal acrylic plates with your purchase.

 We use secure payments so you don’t have to worry.
-Checkout securely with credit/debit card or even paypal
+Checkout securely with credit/debit card

 After you have purchased your new personalised registration, we will get to work on the transfer.
 Were here to help and respond quickly to all communications.